If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Hotel Mario sees Mario and Luigi go through several Koopa Hotels to rescue Princess Toadstool, who gets kidnapped seven times, and along the way shut all the doors in the Hotels.
 It's mostly notorious for its cutscenes of questionable quality, which are frequently used in YouTube Poops.

-While this wasn't the only Mario game developed for the ill-fated CD-i (the others being Super Mario's Wacky Worlds and Mario Takes America), it was the only one that got released.
-Whether that's a good thing depends on who you ask.
+While this wasn't the only Mario game developed for the commercially-foiled CD-i (the others being Super Mario's Wacky Worlds and Mario Takes America), it was the only one that got released.
+Whether or not that's a good thing depends on who you ask.

 Missing Level